meet-projects/Y1YL-Labs/Module#3_GroupProject.md

 ### Possible Problems You Can Choose From

-* Time Management and Procrastination: Difficulty managing time and staying focused when tasks feel demanding or easy to postpone.
+* _Time Management and Procrastination_: Difficulty managing time and staying focused when tasks feel demanding or easy to postpone.
-* Balancing Life Domains: Struggling to balance schoolwork, family responsibilities, hobbies, and rest.
+* _Balancing Life Domains_: Struggling to balance schoolwork, family responsibilities, hobbies, and rest.
-* Digital Distraction: Challenges staying focused due to frequent phone or online distractions.
+* _Digital Distraction_: Challenges staying focused due to frequent phone or online distractions.
-* College Preparation: Feeling uncertain about how to approach the college-prep process and its many steps.
+* _College Preparation_: Feeling uncertain about how to approach the college-prep process and its many steps.
-* Personal Wellbeing: Experiencing stress, low energy, or emotional overload during busy periods.
+* _Personal Wellbeing_: Experiencing stress, low energy, or emotional overload during busy periods.
-* Physical Health: Difficulty maintaining healthy routines around sleep, movement, and nutrition.
+* _Physical Health_: Difficulty maintaining healthy routines around sleep, movement, and nutrition.
-* Personal Values: Not being fully aware of one’s core values or how they influence daily choices.
+* _Personal Values_: Not being fully aware of one’s core values or how they influence daily choices.
-* Friendship Misunderstandings: Having trouble navigating misunderstandings or tension with friends.
+* _Friendship Misunderstandings_: Having trouble navigating misunderstandings or tension with friends.
-* Personal Finance: Feeling unsure about managing a small personal budget or financial decisions.
+* _Personal Finance_: Feeling unsure about managing a small personal budget or financial decisions.
-* Speaking Up and Sharing Ideas: Feeling uncomfortable or hesitant when sharing ideas, speaking in groups, or presenting.
+* _Speaking Up and Sharing Ideas_: Feeling uncomfortable or hesitant when sharing ideas, speaking in groups, or presenting.

  Your job is to: